I love old houses. But older homes with wooden windows often end up rotting. So I wondered how to replace rotted wood

 It’s the Abatron Wood Restoration Kit (click to see the current price on Amazon).
 It comes with everything you need; Liquid Wood, Wood Epoxy, an Applicator bottle, Putty knife, Measuring cup, and even a Mixing stick.

 At 4.5 stars and well over 100 reviews, you know this will do the trick and make how to replace rotted wood around a window a breeze!

 3. Prepare to do some carpentry

 If you were lucky enough to get away with the easy fix above, your window repair job is nearly done.

 On the other hand, if there is more rot than wood, your job is just starting.

 Go to your garage or tool shed, and get out your woodworking tools.
-You’ll need a comfortable workbench, clamps, saws, wood glue, and plenty of carpentry and joining skill.
+You’ll need a comfortable workbench, clamps, saws, drill press, wood glue, and plenty of carpentry and joining skill.